18 Absolutely Unforgettable Long Island Wedding Venues

 Peconic ay Yacht Club in Southold, New York

-If you're looking for a venue with nautical vibes and just the right amount of elegance, consider this North Fork spot.
+If you're looking for a Long Island wedding venue with nautical vibes and just the right amount of elegance, consider this North Fork spot.
 Set right on the Peconic Bay, this yacht club offers couples the chance to exchange vows and dance for the first time on the perfectly manicured waterfront lawn.
 You won't need to go crazy creating Instagram-ready installations like flower walls (but you can if you want).
 This venue has an au-natural one: Couples have access to a private marina for photos.
 Though the bay serves as the venue's crown jewel, Peconic Bay Yacht Club is a versatile spot.
 There's also an indoor grand ballroom with marina views ideal for larger parties to eat and dance the night away, rain or shine.

 Flowerfield in St. James, New York